robjoh01/ssr-editor-backend/docs/api.md

 - **200 OK**: The document was successfully updated.
 - **400 Bad Request**:
   - Missing ID parameter in the request.
-  - No properties provided for update (title, content, ownerId, or isLocked).
+  - No properties provided for update (title, content, ownerId).
 - **500 Internal Server Error**: An unexpected error occurred while trying to update the document.

 **Example Response (200 OK):**